Exploring Cedar Mill: History, Nature, and Community

 There can be additional materials and entrance fees.
 Check with the instructor for specific details for this class.

 We'll begin with a two mile leisurely hike to Wahclella Falls.
 Later, we’ll tour Bonneville Dam to learn more about its history and its impact in providing hydroelectric energy for the Portland area.
 We’ll also look at salmon populations and recreational opportunities in the area.
 An additional visit to the Bonneville Fish Hatchery will enable us to study sturgeon, trout, and salmon.
 A study of the Bridge of the Gods at Cascade Locks will also be included.
-We will see salmon spawning in Eagle Creek and hatchery fish awaiting spawning at the Bonneville Fish Hatchery.
+We may see salmon spawning in Eagle Creek and hatchery fish awaiting spawning at the Bonneville Fish Hatchery.

-Wednesday, July 26, 2023
+Wednesday, July 29, 2026

-Course Number SS419P ir SS519P 1 Credit $140
+Course Number SS417v/SS517v 1 Credit $140

 There can be additional materials and entrance fees.
 Check with the instructor for specific details for this class.